Roosevelt High School

 Roosevelt High School serves approximately 870 highly diverse, mostly low-income students in North Portland.
 Minority enrollment at Roosevelt High School is over 70% of the student body (majority Hispanic), which is significantly higher than the Oregon state average of just over 35%.

-Nine Roosevelt high school students participated in our inaugural programming and we expect that number will increase in the coming years.
-Participating students were all first-generation college students and 78% BIPOC.
+Twelve Roosevelt high school students participated in our second year of the program.
+We expect that number will increase in the coming years.

 Four Lewis & Clark undergraduates worked as mentors in the program alongside Professor of Rhetoric and Media Studies, Mitch Reyes.
 Through these near-peer partnerships, Lewis & Clark undergraduates helped the Roosevelt High students become excited about and invested in writing and presenting one’s personal narrative as a form of self-advocacy and as the foundation for college application and scholarship essays.